Google AdsMarch 2026 · 7 min read

 Frequently asked questions

-The realistic minimum for a service-based small business in Switzerland is CHF 600–800 per month in ad spend.
-Below CHF 500/month, most campaigns do not accumulate enough conversion data to let Google's smart bidding algorithms optimise effectively.
-For competitive sectors like legal, finance, or home services, a CHF 1,500–2,500/month budget is more appropriate to generate consistent lead volume.
-Retail and e-commerce businesses can sometimes start lower (CHF 300–500/month) because click costs are lower, but expect a longer ramp-up period.
+The realistic minimum for a service-based small business in Switzerland is CHF 1,000 per month in ad spend - preferably more.
+Below that threshold, most campaigns do not accumulate enough conversion data for Google's smart bidding to work effectively.
+For competitive sectors like legal services, dental, IT, sauna manufacturing, or financial services, CHF 1,500-2,500/month is more appropriate to generate consistent lead volume.
+Retail and e-commerce can sometimes start slightly lower because CPCs are lower, but expect a longer ramp-up.
+CHF 1,000/month is the floor, not the target.

 At CHF 300/month, you are getting approximately 50-100 clicks per month depending on your industry CPC.
 That is rarely enough to generate consistent leads or give Google's algorithm enough data to optimise.
 In competitive service industries (trades, legal, medical), CHF 300/month will produce erratic results.
 If budget is genuinely constrained to CHF 300/month, the best approach is to run a tightly focused single campaign on your highest-intent keywords only, use exact match or tightly controlled phrase match, and accept that it is a learning phase rather than a revenue driver.